LTEX-DEV/auroracoin-node-2019/docs/upgrade.md

   "network": "livenet",
   "port": 3001,
   "services": [
-    "digibyted",
+    "auroracoind",
     "web"
   ],
   "servicesConfig": {
-    "digibyte": {
+    "auroracoin": {
       "spawn": {
-        "datadir": "/home/<username>/.digibyte",
+        "datadir": "/home/<username>/.auroracoin",
-        "exec": "/home/<username>/digibyte-node/bin/digibyted"
+        "exec": "/home/<username>/auroracoin-node/bin/auroracoind"
       }
     }
   }
 }
 ```

-It will also be necessary to update `digibyte.conf` settings, to include these fields:
+It will also be necessary to update `auroracoin.conf` settings, to include these fields:
 ```
 server=1
 whitelist=127.0.0.1